catalyst-cooperative/pudl/docs/dev/settings_files.rst

        available.
    * - ``ferc1_to_sqlite_tables``
      - A list of strings indicating what tables to load.
-The list of acceptable tables can be found in the the example settings file, and corresponds to the values found in the ``ferc1_dbf2tbl`` dictionary in :mod:`pudl.constants`.
+The list of acceptable tables can be found in the the example settings file and corresponds to the values found in the ``ferc1_dbf2tbl`` dictionary in :mod:`pudl.constants`.